aldelaro5/Bug-Fables-Internal-Docs/docs/SetText/Individual commands/size.md

 ### `sizex`: float | `x`

 The text size scaling to set horizontally.
 The float form must be a valid float or an exception will be thrown. `x` will cause the existing y size (NOT X SIZE which is likely an error!) to be used instead.
 Any other value will be interpreted as the float form which will cause an exception to be thrown if it isn't one.
+NOTE: In [single letter rendering](../Letter%20Rendering%20Methods/Single%20Letter%20Rendering.md) while [languageid](../languageid.md) is 6 (`Russian`), the actual x size of the letter slot is going to be this parameter value * 0.9 so a decrease by 10%.

 ### `sizey`: float | `y`